tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 - Total weight of the cargo

+Provide the following flight manifest information (after the flight’s departure):

+- Date and departure time of the flight

+- Flight number

+- Destination aerodrome

+- List of the air waybill numbers for the flight

 Provide at least one of each of the following test messages:

 - Master air waybill (FWB)

 - House waybill (FHL)

+- Flight manifest (XFFM/FFM)

 - Waybill with missing weight to test error message

-- Waybill with a commodity description from <u>Unacceptable Commodity Descriptions</u> to test error message.
+- Waybill with a commodity description from <u>Unacceptable Commodity Descriptions</u> to test error message

+- Flight manifest with missing flight number to test error message

 The participant will be notified by PACT if there were any issues that need to be resolved or if additional test data is required.